Errorname/prisma-multi-tenant/packages/blitz/README.md

 }
 ```

-Then, in your queries and mutation, access the tenant from the context:
+Then, in your queries and mutations, access the tenant from the context:

 ```js
 export default async function getProjects(args, ctx) {